denchugen/MCIBox/README.md

 ***

-### To Reader: Sorry, Source code of MCIBox is on the way ......
+### To Reader: Sorry, Source code of MCIBox is comming ......
 ### To Reviewer: please access https://github.com/MCIBOX/MCIBox using passcode supplied in Cover letter.

 ***